“This is the best training you will do in your working life, do it!” Strategic Planner, Open Space Environmental Management

 “Great training experience.
 Learnt a lot in three days.
 Felt safe to make mistakes, thanks to the facilitators.”
 Community Development Manager, Uniting

-Accreditation & Assessment (optional)
+Accreditation & Assessment (additional option)

 This course is accredited nationally as the unit ‘Manage Conflict’ in the Diploma of Government.
 You can choose to be assessed for the unit.
 On successful completion of the assessment, a Statement of Attainment will be issued by the Centre for People Development, a national Registered Training Organisation (RTO).
 Assessment is undertaken through participation in the course, worksheets completed after the course and practical demonstration of your skills in the work place.
 Detailed information about the assessment requirements will be given to those who wish to be assessed.

 Kevin Robbie is a Director at Think Impact.
-He has over 25 years experience in social innovation, partnership development, community development, social enterprise start-up and impact measurement.
+He has over 25 years experience in social innovation, facilitation, partnership development, community development, social enterprise start-up and impact measurement.
 He was most recently the CEO of United Way Australia where he led the organisation through the development of an impact-led strategic plan and embedded a community development focus to their work.
 Prior to that he was the Executive Director with Social Ventures Australia (SVA) for seven years.
 At SVA, Kevin was responsible for leading their social innovation approaches, identifying, designing and developing new solutions to complex social issues alongside establishing a number of multi-stakeholder partnerships.
 Kevin is from the UK and has held a number of senior management roles, including seven years as Chief Executive of Forth Sector, which was based and operated in one of the most disadvantaged communities in Scotland.
 He has also been seconded as a special adviser to the UK Government Cabinet Office.

 Emily Synnott works for ArcBlue Consulting and is also a freelance facilitator and consultant.
 She has deep experience managing complex partnerships and engaging communities with over 18 years of working in the not-for-profit sector, for government and as a consultant.
-Most recently Emily was Project Director at the Foundation for Young Australians (FYA) where she headed up key strategic multi-stakeholder projects focused on transforming the way government, industry and community sectors view and engage with young people to rethink systems that shape the world.
+Prior to ArcBlue Emily was Project Director at the Foundation for Young Australians (FYA) where she headed up key strategic multi-stakeholder projects focused on transforming the way government, industry and community sectors view and engage with young people to rethink systems that shape the world.
 Over her six years at FYA, Emily brought to life projects that offered young people opportunities to succeed in life which aren’t traditionally offered through education.
 Before joining FYA, Emily spent time in the Victorian Government and 11 years in the UK working in both Policy and Strategy for the UK Government and as a consultant.
 Key areas of work included extensive evaluation of government employment initiatives, the redesign of civil legal aid delivery across the UK and working with the judiciary to transition Social, Health and Welfare appeals policy into the new Tribunals Service.

 “Great Course.
 Not just the content, but the way it was run.
 It is very interactive and engaging.”
 Dept Environment and Sustainability